How to filter and search batches

 • Run by: The user that ran the batch, based on the user API key.

-• If you have assigned batch properties to a batch (using the method class$batchinfo$addproperty) then these will also appear in the filter dialog and be used as filter criteria.
+• If you have assigned batch properties to a batch (using the method addProperty) then these will also appear in the filter dialog and be used as filter criteria.
 For more information see Using user-defined batch properties.

 At the top of the filter, there are some quick filters: